cognitedata/reveal/apps/discover/README.md

-yarn test ./some/file.test.ts -t "Name of a test"   # Run a specific test from a file yarn test:debug                                     # Run tests in band yarn test:coverage                                  # Run tests with coverage report
+yarn test ./some/file.test.ts -t "Name of a test"   # Run a specific test from a file yarn test:debug                                     # Run tests in band yarn test:coverage                                  # Run tests with coverage report yarn test:preview                                   # View failed tests in Chrome! (run this command in a new terminal first)
 ```

 ## Running E2E tests manually